kumar-sumeet/HeliAeroNotes/README.md

 The toolbar has to contain toggles shown bottom right of the above image.
 These are respectively for split cell, hide input, equation auto numbering, and RISE.
 <!-- #endregion -->

+Note: If you have any problem with bibtex, make sure sphinxcontrib-bibtex is installed.

+install using ,

+ $ pip install sphinxcontrib-bibtex

 ## How to build jupyter book

 Please do not use jupyter book build alone since html images can not be copied.
 Use the following command.